-The purpose of this plan is to equalize holidays between employees on regular work schedule and those on other work schedules.
+The purpose of this plan is to equalize holidays between employees on regular work schedules and those on other work schedules.

 12.3 Permanent Part-Time Employees.
 Permanent part-time and permanent-intermittent employees who work on a holiday shall receive overtime pay or compensatory time credit for all hours worked, up to a maximum of eight (8).
-For employees in the Animal Services Department assigned to units or services on a shift operational cycle (as designated by the appointing authority) which includes Saturday (rather than Monday through Friday, eight (8) hours per day or 9/80 schedule).
-Holidays will be observed on the day on which the holiday falls regardless if it is a Saturday.
+Part-time employees shall receive holiday credit in the same ratio to the holiday credit given full time employees as the number of hours per week in the part-time employee's schedule bears to the number of hours in the regular full time schedule, regardless of whether the holiday falls on the part-time employee's regular work day.